jimwhite/acl2-jupyter/README.md

 ## Why not Alpine?

 Currently `docker-slim` is the base image used because [this osicat bug](https://github.com/osicat/osicat/issues/19) causes the ACL2 build to fail due to Alpine Linux's use of `musl` instead of `glibc` for its libc implementation.

+Actually acl2-jupyter is built on quay.io/jupyter/pyspark-notebook:latest because we want the JupyterLab stuff to work and we're gonna build SBCL and ACL2 the way we want anyhow.